COMPASS Elementary Program

-The Upper Paradise Day Treatment Program is a joint service delivered by Lynwood Charlton Centre and the Hamilton Wentworth District School Board.
+- The COMPASS Elementary Program is a joint service delivered by Lynwood Charlton Centre and the Hamilton Wentworth District School Board.

-The Upper Paradise Day Treatment Program strives to enhance partnership and engagement between families and service providers to promote student growth.
-We assist families in better understanding their child’s difficulties and finding new long-term solutions to tackle the challenges interfering with their child's academic success.
+The The COMPASS Elementary Program strives to enhance partnership and engagement between families and service providers to promote student growth.
+We assist families in better understanding their child’s difficulties and finding new long-term solutions to tackle the challenges interfering with their child’s academic success.

-Both children residing at Lynwood Charlton or children residing in the community can access the program.
+Both children in an Intensive Out of Home Program with Lynwood Charlton or children rat home can access the program.
 Individual educational strategies, based on academic strengths, challenges, and performance levels are developed and implemented for each student.
 Clinical support is offered through various evidence-informed practices integrated into a weekly program with individual counselling, and multi-family group therapy sessions.

-Our Day Treatment Social Worker offers families an opportunity to address other struggles in their lives, including issues such as family dynamics and mental health.
+Our COMPASS Social Worker offers families an opportunity to address other struggles in their lives, including issues such as family dynamics and mental health.
 The social worker is also available to the family throughout the summer months.

 The team can call on an array of clinical resources, including a Psychiatric Nurse Practitioner, Occupational Therapist, FASD consultant, Clinical Assessments and Measures, and Complex Needs consultant.

-Referrals to the Upper Paradise Day Treatment Program are made through the student's Board of Education alone, or through CONTACT Hamilton in conjunction with their Board of Education.
+Referrals to COMPASS Elementary Program are made through the student’s Board of Education alone, or through CONTACT Hamilton in conjunction with their Board of Education.

 Hamilton, ON, L9C 5E3